 LONG TERM REMEDY

 Use vitamin E oil.
 Vitamin E application shows great results on scars as well so you can never get wrong with that.

-If none of the home remedies helps, treatment with laser or topically applied tretinoin might improve the condition of the affected skin.
-If you have severe erythrema ab igne, you should seek advice from your doctor.
+If none of the home remedies helps, a treatment with laser or topically applied tretinoin might be necessary, but if you have severe erythrema ab igne, you should seek advice from your doctor.

 Treat your skin damaged by heat exposure and showing signs of toasted skin syndrome with extra care.
 It might look bad now but chances are it will improve in time and you might get rid of it completely.